matportal/ontoportal-mcp/docs/Architecture.md

 The MCP server translates OpenAPI operations into callable tools and serves them over Streamable HTTP.
 When a client invokes a tool:
 1. The server issues an HTTP call to OntoPortal using [httpx.AsyncClient()](mcp_server.py:17), mapping tool parameters to API request parameters.
 2. Responses are returned to the client via MCP.

+Connections may optionally supply query parameters on the MCP URL (e.g. `?api_key=...&base_url=...`).
+A lightweight middleware extracts these values on the `initialize` request and stores them with the underlying session so every subsequent tool call uses the caller’s specific OntoPortal API key and base URL.

 OpenAPI-to-tool mapping is established through [FastMCP.from_openapi()](mcp_server.py:32), loading spec content (often via [yaml.safe_load()](mcp_server.py:12) semantics) and registering operations.
 The server runtime is initiated with [mcp.run()](mcp_server.py:41).